Giro contender Yates tests positive for virus and withdraws

 GIOVINAZZO, Italy (AP) — Overall contender Simon Yates has withdrawn from the Giro d’Italia after testing positive for the coronavirus, his Mitchelton-Scott team announced before Saturday’s eighth stage.

-Mitchelton-Scott said the British rider “developed very mild symptoms” after Friday’s Stage 7 and the team “immediately requested a rapid test which indicated a positive result.
-A second, RT-PCR, test was later taken, which has confirmed the positive result.”
+The 28-year-old British rider “developed very mild symptoms” after Friday’s Stage 7, the team said.
+An immediate rapid test showed a positive result, which was confirmed in a second test.

 Yates “was isolated in his single room during the process and is being safely transported by organized ambulance for a period of quarantine where the team can offer its best possible care.
 His symptoms remain very mild,” the team added.